-Queen Elizabeth Outfits: Why Queen Elizabeth Wears Neon Outfits All the Time | Reader's Digest
+The Real Reason Queen Elizabeth II Wears Neon Outfits All the Time

 So, what’s the true story behind the Queen’s bright wardrobe?
-It’s actually one of the few fascinating facts about her, royal sources say.
+It’s actually one of the 20 things you probably didn’t know about Queen Elizabeth.
 (And no, it’s not a fashion statement!)

 The real reason for her bright-colored, blocky numbers is actually way more sensible—and touching.
 According to her daughter-in-law Sophie, Countess of Wessex, the Queen wants to make sure members of the public can catch sight of her through the crowds.